 What came of this class was I learned more about a wonderful seed company that I have come to love.

 They have organic seeds and conventionally produced (untreated) seeds.
-Both varieties are non-GMO and untreated and the company has been certified organic.
+Both varieties of nongmo and organic seeds.
 I’ve been using their seeds for a few years now and I have done well with them.

 There is a lot of information about starting seeds and about the company on their website.
 For example, in their learn to grow section there are all kinds of information such as hardening off seedlings and attracting bees to your garden.